This site uses affiliate links and I may earn a commission at no extra cost to you.

 My Christmas Wreath Charcuterie Board Selection

 • Olives.
-We love using green and black olives from California Ripe Olives.
+I love using green and black olives from California Ripe Olives.
 They are traditionally part of an antipasto.
 Their salty-tangy taste is the perfect contrast for the sweetness of grapes and other fruits.

 • Nuts.
-We used walnuts and pecans for our board.
+I used walnuts and pecans for our board.
 But feel free to use others like macadamia, cashew, almonds, and peanuts.
 If you are allergic to nuts, you can swap them with pumpkin or sunflower seeds instead.

 • Greens.
 Small bunches of fresh rosemary make it look Christmas-y on the board.
 They are mostly there for decoration and aroma.